 Beginning April 1, 2025, a 4% Tourist Accommodation Tax will be applied to the purchase price, which includes the basic room rate, and any additional charges or fees directly related to the stay.
 The 4% tax is collected by the operator, and remitted to the City of Yellowknife.
 The funds collected through this tax will be strategically allocated to grow the tourism sector in Yellowknife.
 For further details on the specifics of the tax and its intended use, please refer to Tourist Accommodation Tax By-law No. 5099.

-Charging tourists the Tourist Accommodation Tax | ||||||||||
+Charging tourists the Tourist Accommodation Tax |

 Operators are required to charge visitors who stay in licensed tourist accommodation within the City of Yellowknife a 4% Tourist Accommodation Tax.
 Goods and services tax (GST) The Tourist Accommodation Tax is required by the City of Yellowknife and is therefore exempt from Goods & Services Tax (GST) for both you and your guests.
-Informing your customers The price and total amount of the Tourist Accommodation Tax must be shown on any invoice, receipt, bill or other document issued for accommodations. |
+The tourism levy is calculated on the total purchase price of the accommodation.
+Total purchase price is the total amount that a guest pays for the right to use the accommodation, including any additional charges for extra beds, cots, cribs, linens, pets and cleaning, but not including the federal goods and services tax (GST).
+For example: You provide a room in your hotel for $200 per night which includes a cleaning fee.
+Purchase Price $ 200.00 Tourism Tax ($200 x 4%) $8 Total (not including GST) $ 208.00 Informing your customers The price and total amount of the Tourist Accommodation Tax must be shown on any invoice, receipt, bill or other document issued for accommodations. |

 ||||||||||

-Exemptions from Tourist Accommodation Tax | ||||||||||
+Exemptions | ||||||||||

-Operators do not need to charge visitors the Tourist Accommodation Tax under the following circumstances:
+Operators do not need to charge visitors the Tourist Accommodation Tax under the following circumstances

 |